 Written by Chris Ruppenthal.
 Directed by Gilbert Shilton

-Previous Episode: Portrait for Troian • Next Episode: Another Mommy Continue reading Quantum Leap – Animal Frat [2.12]
+Previous Episode: Portrait for Troian • Next Episode: Another Mother Continue reading Quantum Leap – Animal Frat [2.12]

 Sam leaps into Dr. Timothy Mintz, a parapsychologist hired by Troian Claridge to prove that her home is haunted by the ghost of her dead husband Julian.
 Sam of course does not believe in ghosts or supernatural phenomenon, while Al is more easily spooked.
 Eventually, Sam discovers that the culprit is Troian’s brother Jimmy, who is attempting to goad his sister into suicide for financial reasons.
 But even with his malicious intent exposed, a final twist reveals that a ghost has played a role in the story after all.

 Story by John Hill & Scott Shepherd.
 Teleplay by Scott Shepherd & Donald P. Bellisario.
 Directed by Michael Zinberg